 Date: American marine painter, illustrator, and teacher, 1875–1956

-Aylward was born September 5, 1875 in Milwaukee, Wisconsin and developed an early interest in things nautical because his father built and owned Great Lakes ships.
-Much of the work from his early career reflects that influence.
-He studied art at the Art Institute of Chicago, at the Art Students' League in New York City, and with several artists in Europe.
-Like some of the other future official artists, he studied with the famous illustrator and teacher, Howard Pyle.
+Biography: William James Aylward was born in Milwaukee, Wisconsin, and developed an early interest in marine scenes because his father was a shipbuilder of vessels that worked on the Great Lakes.
+He studied at the Art Institute of Chicago, at the Art Students League in New York City, and with several artists in Europe, as well as with Howard Pyle.

-Aylward began his professional career by writing and illustrating eighteenth century marine history for magazines such as Harper's and Scribner's.
-His artwork also appeared in illustrated editions of Jules Verne's Twenty Thousand Leagues Under the Sea and Jack London's Sea Wolf.
-He combined his interest in the sea and his abilities as an illustrator to produce advertisements featuring nautical themes.
-In addition to his proficiency as an illustrator, Aylward was an award-winning artist and received a number of prestigious prizes such as the Salmagundi Club's Shaw Purchase Prize and the Philadelphia Color Club's Beck Prize for his work before the war.
+Aylward began his professional career by writing and illustrating marine history for magazines such as Harper's and Scribner's.
+His work also appeared in editions of Jules Verne's Twenty Thousand Leagues Under the Sea and Jack London's Sea Wolf.
+He produced a number of advertisements featuring nautical themes.

-During the war Aylward concentrated his efforts on recording the activities of the ports and transportation systems developed to support industrial warfare.
-Some of his best wartime work was done at the port of Marseilles after the armistice when he had the time to paint in some detail.
-Following the war, he exhibited at the Paris Salon in 1924 and the National Academy of Design in 1925.
+During World War I, Aylward was selected as an official war artist in March, 1918.
+Commissioned as a captain, he joined the American Expeditionary Force in France.
+He recorded activities of the ports and transportation systems developed to support industrial warfare and, after the armistice, he painted related scenes at the port of Marseilles.
+After the war, he exhibited at the Paris Salon in 1924 and the National Academy of Design in 1925.

-He died February 26, 1956 and is buried in Bath National Cemetery in Bath, New York.
-His grave can be found in plot K, 18, 4.
+Aylward is buried in Bath National Cemetery in Bath, New York (plot K, 18, 4).